On the connectedness of the space of codimension one foliations on a closed 3-manifold: Appendix: Flexibility of almost integrable plane fields

-All the deformations of $\xi$ we will define consist in rotating $\xi$ around $\xi \cap \eta$ and have compact support in $\Int V$.
+Given a plane field $\xi$, all the deformations of $\xi$ we will define consist in ``straightening'' $\xi$ by (un)rotating it around $\xi \cap \eta$ and have compact support in $\Int V$.
 We will thus refer to a plane field as \emph{admissible} if it contains $\xi \cap \eta$ and coincides with $\xi$ near the boundary $\partial V$.